 - Take in a live music show at the historic Riviera Theater.

 - Spruce up your home décor at a wide array of interior design shops.

-- Dine on Lowcountry cuisine and seafood at restaurants such as Prohibition, Pour Taproom: Charleston, A.C.’s Bar & Grill, The King Street Public House, and The Darling Oyster Bar.
+- Dine on Lowcountry cuisine and seafood at Prohibition, Pour Taproom: Charleston, A.C.’s Bar & Grill, The King Street Public House, and The Darling Oyster Bar.

 It’s home to the nightlife and the college life of the Medical University of South Carolina.